rdacomp/CollapseOS/doc/blockdev.md

 ### bsel

 `bsel` select the active block device.
-For now, this only affects `load`.
+This specify a target for `load` and `save`.
+Some applications also use the active blockdev.
 It receives one argument, the device index. `bsel 0` selects the first defined device, `bsel 1`, the second, etc. Error `0x04` when argument is out of bounds.

 ### seek